pollyv/VizorLabs_Module4_Products/README.md

 ## Features

 - User authentication (login).
-- Viewing a list of products with pagination or infinite scrolling.
+- Viewing a list of products with pagination.
 - Adding, editing, and deleting products.
 - Modal dialogs for creating and editing products, implemented using React Portals.
 - State management using Redux.